Overview

 “Riskless Principal” Transactions

-Notwithstanding, in connection with any potential riskless principal transaction, IPG Advisors will
+In connection with any riskless principal transaction, IPG Advisors will disclose to advisory

 ITEM 13 – REVIEW OF ACCOUNTS